AS YOU WILL HAVE PROBABLY GUESSED, WE’VE SUSPENDED THIS PAGE.

 Some events & things-to-do happening in and near Draycott-in-the-Moors, including Cresswell and Totmonslow and surrounding villages.

-To add an event to this page, use the ‘Comments’ form at the bottom of this page or contact us.
+So, to be sure that an event will appear on this page, organisers must now submit their events via the ‘Comments’ form at the bottom of this page or contact us by email.

 We rarely know of late changes, so please check details before you travel.